CivicActions/guidebook/docs/050-how-we-work/tools/harvest.md

 - Fixed price projects: 100% (40 hours / week - this means you can bill your internal meetings, like pod calls, to the project)
 - Time and Materials: 85-95% (34-38 hours / week)

-### Projects with Practice Area-Based Tasks

-A lot of our internal time represents an investment in a practice area, so we're going to track that time accordingly.

-- CA > Practice Area Calls - use this for Engineering, UX, PM, DevOps, Diversity & Inclusion calls, etc.
-- CA > Check-in Calls - use this for one-on-ones, like with your manager, or onboarding/mentoring
-- CA > Documentation - use this for documenting
-- CA > Professional Development
-- CA > IT/IS
-- CA > Community Participation
-- Other ad hoc projects like CA > Help Desk

 ### Onboarding Time Entries

-Log your time in the CivicActions project: CA > Onboarding > select your practice area or "Company-wide" for areas like Sales > then enter a description like the below examples in the task description that includes the word _onboarding_.
+Log your time in the Bloom Works project: Bloom > Onboarding > then enter a description like the below examples in the task description that includes the word _onboarding_.

 - Onboarding Meeting
 - Onboarding handbook and/or Trello board cards review
-- Onboarding watching scrum videos
 - Onboarding resume and bio work

-### Projects with Generic Tasks

-For some internal projects, we don't care about tracking our time by practice area, and you won't see practice area based tasks there.

-- CA > All hands calls
-- CA > Pod calls
-- CA > Management
-- CA > Time off

 ### Jogging Your Memory

-Many staff at CivicActions are disciplined in keeping track of their hours or are able to work in structured blocks that allow for this to be easily record their time end of each day.
+Many staff at Bloom Works are disciplined in keeping track of their hours or are able to work in structured blocks that allow for this to be easily record their time end of each day.
 Harvest has a nice timer which can be incorporated into it which allows for real-time tracking.
 If you are unsure you can [check your Gmail](https://mail.google.com/mail/u/0/#sent), [review your Google Drive](https://drive.google.com/drive/u/0/recent), [check Zoom meetings](https://zoom.us/meeting#/previous), examine Slack messages `on:Monday from:me` or look at the GitHub overview when you login.

 ## Harvest Timer Options